endojs/hardenedjs.org/src/content/docs/index.md

 ## Boundaries

 Hardened JavaScript does not protect the availability of a program.
-Any party in the same realm, regardless of compartment isolation, can drop into an infinite loop and prevent all other parties from making progress.
+Any party in the same agent, regardless of compartment isolation, can drop into an infinite loop and prevent all other parties from making progress.
 Hardened JavaScript combines well with carefully chosen process or worker boundaries.